oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-provision/ai-vision-provision.md

-# Create an Oracle Autonomous Database
+# Create an Oracle Autonomous Database and Oracle APEX How-to's

 ## Introduction